 A professional workplace promotes productivity, performance, and teamwork.
 Sometimes, employees are insensitive to their behaviors in the workplace, which interferes with the positivity of the environment and affects the functionality of the team.
 An employee’s behavior and attitude are a direct reflection of the company.
 There is a fine line between informal and being unprofessional.

-There are many types of unprofessional conducts, including habitual absence, harassment or invading personal space.
-These behaviors cause the disturbance in an organization and should be dealt with immediately.
+There are many types of unprofessional conduct, including habitual absence, harassment, or invading personal space.
+These behaviors cause a disturbance in an organization and should be dealt with immediately.

-There are many types of unprofessional conducts and some of the examples are given below:
+There are many types of unprofessional conduct and some of the examples are given below:

 - Bullying and threatening co-workers.

 - Disrespect co-workers.
 Passing offensive and rude comment to them.

 - Nonattendance or taking leave without informing the authorities.